ildus/subsonic_radio/README.md

 Navidrome (Subsonic) radio (based on Youtube)
 ---------------------------------------------

 Idea - add a song to Radio playlist.
-Then scan song from it and for each song create a radio playlist (playlist takes the name of the original song) with Youtube recommendations.
+In real time scan songs from it and for each song create a radio playlist (playlist takes the name of the original song) from Youtube recommendations.

 The created playlist will appear in Navidrome and can be played like